 \section{CPU-based charged track reconstruction in \hlttwo}

 \lhcb defines five different track types described in Ref.~\cite{Li:2021oga}.
-Among these are \velo, T and Long tracks. \velo and T tracks have hits only in the \velo and SciFi detector, respectively, while Long tracks traverse the whole tracking system and are required to have hits in the \velo and SciFi detector, and can optionally have hits in the UT detector.
+Among these are \velo, T and Long tracks. \velo and T tracks have hits only in the \velo and SciFi detectors, respectively, while Long tracks traverse the whole tracking system and are required to have hits in both, the \velo and SciFi detectors, and can optionally have hits in the UT detector.
 Because they use all tracking detectors, Long tracks have the best momentum resolution and are therefore most used for physics analysis.

-In \hlttwo there are two independent algorithms reconstructing Long tracks, the \textit{Forward Tracking} and the \textit{Matching}, employing different track reconstruction methods.
+In \hlttwo, two independent algorithms reconstruct Long tracks, the \textit{Forward Tracking} and the \textit{Matching}, each of which employs a different track reconstruction method.
 The Forward Tracking and Matching both take \velo tracks as input, the reconstruction of which is done by the \velo Tracking described in Ref.~\cite{Hennequin:2019itm}.
 The Matching further takes T tracks, reconstructed by the Hybrid Seeding algorithm described in Ref.~\cite{Quagliani:2017umh}, and matches them to \velo tracks which consequently become Long tracks.
 To find the correct combinations of \velo and T tracks, the Matching evaluates a multilayer perceptron trained on simulation and decides whether there is a match depending on the response of the neural network.
 The Forward Tracking is described in Sec.~\ref{sec:forward}.
 Both algorithms are designed to find as many Long tracks as possible, which leads to a large overlap between the two sets of found Long tracks.
 In Run 2, this redundancy was accepted and resolved by selecting Long tracks according to their quality after applying a Kalman filter.
-This proceedure increased the reconstruction efficiency \cite{LHCb:2018zdd}.
-In Run 3, however, the timing constraints posed by the real-time analysis trigger strategy favour avoiding the redundancy.
+This procedure increased the reconstruction efficiency \cite{LHCb:2018zdd}.
+In Run 3, however, the timing constraints posed by the real-time analysis trigger strategy favour avoiding redundancy.
 This is achieved by the reconstruction sequence shown in Fig.~\ref{fig:reco_sequence}a.
 First the \velo tracking and Hybrid Seeding are run.
 The Matching then combines \velo tracks with T tracks.
 Residual \velo tracks, that could not be matched, are given to the Forward Tracking as input, which tries to create a Long Track using only SciFi hits that are not already taken into account by a Long Track found by the Matching.

 The event throughput of the \hlttwo reconstruction sequence is shown in Fig.~\ref{fig:reco_sequence}b, including contributions from the Kalman filter and particle identification.
 Avoiding the aforementioned redundancy in the Long Track reconstruction, the \hlttwo reconstruction sequence reaches more than $500$ events per second and computing node, with the Forward Tracking not being a throughput-dominating component.
 More performance metrics such as reconstruction efficiencies of the \hlttwo charged track reconstruction can be found in Ref.~\cite{LHCb-Figure-2021-003}.